bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach runs a function for each element for every array element. .map allows you to edit each array element.
 2. Explain the difference between a callback and a higher order function.
+    A callback is referred by other functions through its arguments and can run after it has been called by another function.
+Higher order function is a function that adds another function to its argument or can return a function.
 3. What is closure?
+    Closure is when all of the javascript functions and variables work correctly without errors
 4. Describe the four rules of the 'this' keyword.
+    Calling this by new.
+Calling this by apply, call, or bind.
+Calling this in the global scope.
+Calling this as a method.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super calls the parent constructor and gains its properties.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions